CtadharaMidori/guides/jean.md

 {% tab title="Gale Blade" %}
 **Press** Jean quickly thrusts forward knocking light enemies away and dealing Anemo DMG.

+* Enemies launched by Gale Blade can incur fall damage against the ground or walls.
+* Fall damage is based on a percentage of enemy health making it very useful against enemies with high health and low interruption resistance.

 **Hold** Creates a vaccum that lifts enemies and moves them towards the blade.